 2. Hit the internet

-Look on eBay and search other websites for deals on worn-once bridal gowns and wedding attire.
+Look on eBay and search other websites for deals on worn-once bridal gowns and wedding attire for men.
 Check out Oxfam’s Bridal Collection.
 Many designers donate new dresses and you could get the dress of your dreams for £200 or less and help a great cause, you can also get a dress from the daughters of simone collection which are very affordable and elegant.
 Oxfam also has an amazing range of bridesmaid’s dresses and accessories for a wedding on a budget.

 3. Head for the High Street